fnando/i18n-js/README.md

       output: "%{dir}/%{base_name}.ts"
 ```

-You can export multiple files by define more entries.
+You can export multiple files by defining more entries.

 The output name can use the following placeholders: